jwoehr/qisjob/README.md

 -   checking on status of jobs

 and other useful operations for Qiskit experimentation.

+*Note* this document always reflects the latest and may be ahead of the release versions.
+See the README.md in the release version itself for contemporary information.

 **Install** Do one of the following (preferably in a Python virtual environment set up for Qiskit)
 * `./setup.py`